nephila/django-app-helper/README.rst

     djangocms-helper <application> <command> [options ...]

 where **<application>** is the django application name and **<command>** is one of the available commands.
-Optins vary for each command.
+Options vary for each command.

 *************
 Bootstrapping